Monastery of Saint Euthymius: The Architectural Ensemble

 The monastery prison was built in 1764.
 By order of Catherine the Great since 1766 it was used for religious dissidents.
 The prison was closed in 1905, but reopened during Soviet period, and among its better known prisoners was field marshal Friedrich Paulus, who was incarcerated here for a time after his surrender at Stalingrad.

 The Annunciation Church Over-the-gate was built on a verge of the 16-17th centuries.
-The campanile was built in the early 16th century and topped with a decorated gallery in the 17th century.
-The original bells were destroyed in 1930s, nowadays the campanile has 17 bells that ring five times a day.
+The campanile was built in the early 16th century and topped with a gallery in the 17th century.
+The original bells were destroyed in 1930s, nowadays the campanile has 17 bells.

 20th century

 In 1923—1939 the old monastery prison served as detention facility for political prisoners (politisolator).
 In 1941 it was used as NKVD filtration camp, in 1943 there was a camp for war prisoners.
 From 1946 up to 1967 the monastery was turned into youth detention center for boys.
 In 1968 the monastery was turned into a museum complex managed by the Vladimir-Suzdal Museum-Reserve.